hessJ/FLEET/README.md

 https://github.com/hessJ/FLEET/wiki

-For a description of the method, please see the powerpoint slides (fleet_slides.ppt) above.
+A description of the method is provided in the powerpoint slides (fleet_slides.ppt).